 Pogba went on to win the 2014 World Cup’s best young player award, while his success continued domestically as well, and come the end of the 2015/16 campaign he had claimed his fourth successive Scudetto triumph and appeared in his first Champions League final.

-After his impressive displays at the 2016 European Championships, Jose Mourinho opted to bring Pogba back to Manchester for a then world-record fee in the summer of 2016.
+After his impressive displays at the 2016 European Championships, former manager Jose Mourinho opted to bring Pogba back to Manchester for a then world-record fee in the summer of 2016.
 The midfield maestro enjoyed a fine opening season back at Old Trafford, as his imperious energy and supreme confidence on the ball helped his side to win the League Cup and the Europa League.

 Pogba began the 2017/18 Premier League season in irrepressible form, contributing to four goals in as many games as United stormed to the top of the table, but his momentum was curtailed after sustaining a thigh injury during our 3-0 Champions League win over Basel.